LibraryBeales/marinemarine/index.md

 Also, I initially had the script count all the words in the corpus before selecting those the user was interested in visualizing.
 This created memory problems...
 That script is now saved as: `ERROR_words_over_time_input.py` if you are curious aobut how not to do this.

+## Place Names Over Time

+Instead of asking for user input, we can show the most menioned places from a list of places in a csv file.

+## Sentiment Analysis

+Show the change in sentiment over time relevant to known and unknown events.

+##